salesforce/AptSpring/README.md

 ### Enforcement ###
-Please see [@Verified Annotation](./AptSpringAPI/src/main/java/com/salesforce/aptspring/Verified.java#L35) for a full list of the constraints the ForceInjectSpringAPT processor enforces, and what it may enforce in the future.
+Please see [@Verified Annotation](./AptSpringAPI/src/main/java/com/salesforce/aptspring/Verified.java#L35) for a full list of the constraints the AptSpringProcessor enforces, and what it may enforce in the future.